mohamedghoboushi/DVOR-Multipath-Distortion-Modelling/README.md

 Mohamed El-Ghoboushi

+He is a Lecturer at the Science Valley Higher Institute for Engineering and Technology

 PhD in Electrical Communications Engineering, and an Air Navigation Systems Specialist

+Mohamed S. Fouad

+He is a Lecturer at the Higher Institute of Electronic Engineering in Belbeis, Egypt

+PhD in Electrical Communications Engineering

 Contact

    mohammed.ghaboushy@sva.edu.eg

+	mohameds.fouad4@gmail.com

 Support

   If you find this work useful, consider giving the repository a star *